flutter/website/src/docs/deployment/android.md

 This may also be encountered when running debug versions of your app via `flutter run` that does not have shrinking enabled.

-Flutter tool supports enabling multidex.
-The simplest way is to simply accept the tool's recommendations when the dex limit error is encountered.
-Flutter will automatically depend on `androidx.multidex:multidex` and use a generated `FlutterMultiDexApplication` as the project's application.

 You may also choose to manually support multidex by following Android's guides and modifying your project's Android directory configuration.
 A